 Saim is a junior concentrating in Philosophy with a secondary in History.
 He is drawn to public service because of the crucial role mentors have played in his own life.
 He is indebted to them, and he wants to give back to the community that has supported him.
 He will be running the Harvard-Rindge Muslim Youth Program, the group volunteering shift at the Y2Y shelter, and some interfaith collaborations.
 He is also involved with the Harvard Review of Philosophy, Cabot Hoco, and the Harvard Triathlon Team.

 Director of Development

-Zainab is a sophomore planning on studying Social Studies with a Statistics secondary.
-As Director of Development, Zainab is responsible for managing a strategic plan for the long-term growth of HIS financially and in membership through coordination with HUMA and the graduate school chapters of the Islamic Society.
-She also ensures that the Chaplain is fully integrated in Muslim life at Harvard.
-In her spare time, Zainab loves to do yoga, bake anything and everything, drink coffee, and read British literature.
+Zainab is a sophomore in Pfoho concentrating in Social Studies with a Comparative Literature secondary and an Arabic citation.
+As Director of Development, Zainab is responsible for managing and executing the strategic plan for the long-term growth of HIS, financially and otherwise.
+She coordinates with HUMA and the graduate school chapters of the Islamic Society for programming and maintains strong relationships with top Harvard administrators.
+In her spare time, Zainab loves to bake, exercise, visit coffee shops, and read.

 Iman Masmoudi (picture to be on the right) is a Senior in Mather concentrating Social Studies.

 As Directors of Islamic Learning, they work to fulfill the spiritual needs of the HIS community.
 Their goal is to create Islamic Learning programming that appeals to the diverse range of students in HIS.